pyrocko/pyrocko/doc/source/apps/sparrow/index.rst

 checked.

 The depth of the focal point can be set by modifying the third value [km] in the "Location" field.
-Use negative values to set the focal point into the atmosphere.
+Use negative values to lift the focal point into the atmosphere.

 **Elements**